 Requirements for the CCRN® exam

 “First, you have to factor in the basic requirement of having at least 1,750 practice hours first.
-If you’re working full time as a nurse, you’ll get that within your first year.
+If you’re working full-time as a nurse, you’ll get that within your first year.
 However, what I’ve noticed is that a really great time to start thinking about it would be 1-2 years after starting in critical care.
-If you try to do it before the first year, you’re still in that steep learning curve and it’d be pretty tough.
+If you try to do it before the first year, you’re still on that steep learning curve and it’d be pretty tough.